Prunus cerasus: Distribution and habitat

+Cultivation

-Cultivated sour cherries were selected from wild specimens of Prunus cerasus and the doubtfully distinct P. acida from around the Caspian and Black Seas, and were known to the Greeks in 300 BC.
-They were also extremely popular with Persians and the Romans who introduced them into Britain long before the 1st century AD The fruit remains popular in modern-day Iran.
+Cultivated sour cherries were selected from wild specimens of Prunus cerasus from around the Caspian and Black Seas, and were known to the Greeks in 300 BC.
+They were also used by Persians and the Romans who introduced them into Britain long before the 1st century AD.

+As early as the 12th Century, a Morello type sour cherry was grown in the Schaerbeek region of Belgium.
+Schaerbeek cherries were devastated by the Napoleonic and World Wars.
+Today there are efforts to reestablish Schaerbeek sour cherries, a defining component of Kriek lambic beer culture in Belgium recognized by UNESCO in 2016 as an "Intangible Cultural Heritage of Humanity."
+Although a "Morello type," Schaerbeek cherries are distinctive in that they are ovate on the horizontal axis, a deeper burgundy color when ripe, have a lower chill requirement to set fruit, and have a distinctive cinnamon aroma and flavor.

-In England, their cultivation was popularized in the 16th century in the time of Henry VIII.
-They became a popular crop amongst Kentish growers, and by 1640 over two dozen named cultivars were recorded.
+In England, sour cherry cultivation was popularized in the 16th century in the time of Henry VIII.
+They became a common crop amongst Kentish growers, and by 1640 over two dozen named cultivars were recorded.

 Before the Second World War there were more than fifty cultivars of sour cherry in cultivation in England; today, however, few are grown commercially, and despite the continuation of named cultivars such as 'Kentish Red', 'Amarelles', 'Griottes' and 'Flemish', only the generic Morello is offered by most nurseries.
 This is a late-flowering variety, and thus misses more frosts than its sweet counterpart and is therefore a more reliable cropper.
 The Morello cherry ripens in mid to late summer, toward the end of August in southern England.
 It is self-fertile, and would be a good pollenizer for other varieties if it did not flower so late in the season.